dscsa/development/README.txt

 - Should have all the essential markups in Drugs done, so can comit to Adam
 - Sometimes login button is funky? --> Added lag between entering values and seeing results
 - Before moving over to the dscsa/development repo, add commented out lines to each segment, with the necessary code to start from that bit alone, so we can easily in-code decide which chunks of code to run.
 Can be cleaner in the future
+- Incorporated into the development repo, and all the changes to client are pushed.
+Once the test is all ironed out, I will submit pull requests

+TODO for V2 Of E2E:
+- Build in a way for each chunk testing (login/join/shipments/inventory) to start from scratch by closing the window and reopening one, that way if one hits a terminal failure it doesn't kill the entire thing.
+- Fine tune the timing and see where sleep is necessary, where it's not, and if there's less fragile ways to build this out.
+- Edit the Join function to be more efficient
+- Expand the amount and use of helper functions to simplify the code
+- Clean up comments and code quality